-Released in 1989 on the Nintendo Entertainment System, Monster Party was one of the earliest video games I recall picking out for a rental, and I'm sure you can see why with one glance at this cover.
-Faux Audrey II and the skull-demon-xenomorph were what really sold me, though none of these monsters really appear in the game itself.
-Oh no. Most of these chuckleheads would be far too normal.
-I reviewed this game's creatures years ago in one of my old, ugly sprite pages, but as a title close to my heart, I'm long overdue for a fresh look at its rogue's gallery.
-Seriously though, isn't that cover art just gorgeous?
-I would buy that as a full size poster.
+Released in 1989 on the Nintendo Entertainment System, Monster Party was one of the earliest video games I recall picking out for a rental, and I'm sure you can see why with one glance at this cover, a breathtaking work of art I wish I could print directly over my front door.
+Faux Audrey II and the skull-demon-xenomorph were what really sold me, but the selection here is only slightly representative of the game itself.
+Most of these chuckleheads are, if anything, far too normal to be Monster Party's poster children.

-Monster Party's storyline is simple, yet strange.
+Monster Party's storyline is simple, strange, and stupid; one of my favorite combinations.
 On his way home from a ball game, a boy named Mark is suddenly confronted by a gargoyle who falls from the sky, introduces himself as "Bert" and awkwardly asks for the child's help in defending his homeworld from an army of evil monsters.
 I especially like how Bert doesn't even ask Mark's name until they're already flying off into space.
 Bert then fuses the two of them together.
 Yeah, don't warn the kid or anything.

 The second boss is easily one of Monster Party's most memorable moments; a boss who's already dead when you get there, complete with a circling fly.
 It apologizes for the inconvenience, and you instantly win the "battle" by default.
 Your greatest weapon was tardiness.

 There's a lot of confusion over the actual nature of this amiable carcass.
-Internet reviewer "Deceased Crab" professes to have borrowed his username from the monster, but actually seems to have coined it himself; the only name given by any official material is "Giant Spider" in the game's manual, possibly an erronous holdover from the beta version.
-On close inspection, the remains clearly belong to a reptilian or mammalian vertebrate - quite possibly skinless.
+Internet reviewer "Deceased Crab" professes to have borrowed his username from the monster, but actually seems to have coined it himself; the only name given by any official material is "Giant Spider" in the game's manual, but on close inspection, the remains clearly belong to a reptilian or mammalian vertebrate - quite possibly skinless.

 The deceptively timid "Pumpkin Ghost" is only the final battle of the first stage, but one of the most challenging in the entire game.
 It leaps around the screen, its head constantly spinning as it spits tiny pumpkin projectiles in an unpredictable pattern.
 This adorable bastard is what stopped me dead in my tracks as a child, even when I managed to transform from Mark to Bert, a temporary but very powerful upgrade you can find in every stage.